abhi-2002/MLprojects/README.md

 # MLprojects
-variety of ML algorithms such as Linear regression,KNN etc.
+Variety of ML algorithms such as Linear regression,KNN etc.
-REquired datasets and required files are availiable within the repository
+Required datasets and required files are availiable within the repository